-As a German-American painter, graphic artist and cartoonist, Georg Grosz developed into one of the sharpest satirists of German art during his artistic career as part of New Objectivity.
-In addition to Dresden, Grosz worked mainly in Berlin, before he emigrated to the USA in 1933.
+As a German-American painter, graphic artist and caricaturist, Georg Grosz developed during his artistic career into one of the sharpest satirists of German art, whose drawings and paintings are primarily attributed to the New Objectivity.
+Grosz is one of the most important artists of the Weimar Republic and, besides Dresden, was mainly active in Berlin before emigrating to the USA in 1933.